ya-deruzhina/shtutgart/README.md

-# Sport Shop project
+# Shtutgart Centre project

 # Project consists from some parts:

 ## postgreSQL (it's about configurations of Docker for PostgreSQL)
-## sport_shop_api (it's a Django REST API)
+## shtutgart_api (it's a Django REST API)

 # For install
 ## 1. Clone the repository
-## Uncomment necessary settings in sport_shop_api/.env and Read sport_shop_api/README.md
+## Uncomment necessary settings in shtutgart_api/.env and Read shtutgart_api/README.md
-## 2. Use command 'docker-compose up --build' in folder 'sport_shop'
+## 2. Use command 'docker-compose up --build' in folder 'shtutgart_centre'

-# If you use PostgreSQL, Redis or Elasticsearch, use command line in terminal
+# If you use PostgreSQL or Redis, use command line in terminal
 1. sudo /etc/init.d/postgresql stop
 2. sudo /etc/init.d/redis-server stop
-3. sudo systemctl stop elasticsearch